DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Evaluation

 \subsubsection{Schema Format}

-We evaluate \govsys\ with respect to three different formats for representing the database schema and data dictionary metadata from the catalog to ChatGPT: as JSON objects where keys are table names and values are columns, as tables with a 'Table' column and a 'Column' column, and as text documents.
+We evaluate \nameofsys\ with respect to three different formats for representing the database schema and data dictionary metadata from the catalog to ChatGPT: as JSON objects where keys are table names and values are columns and their sample values (see Section~\ref{sec:acsynthesis}), as tables with a 'Table' column and a 'Column' column, and as text documents (i.e., a set of sentences in the format, "The table X has columns Y...").